 This technique is very effective.
 In other words, set aside a specific period of time to close a file during which you ignore your e-mails, calls, and any outside stimulus that is interfering with your concentration.

-That said, keeping these appointments with yourself requires a great deal of self-discipline.
+That said, keeping these appointments with yourself requires great self-discipline.
 We also recommend that you use the work spaces set up by your company during your business.
-For example, using meeting rooms or acoustic booths will make your appointment more official.
+For example, using meeting rooms or acoustic booths will make your meeting more official.

 We hope this article will help you stay focused throughout the day!

-To learn more about techniques for relaxing at work, you can read our article on the best techniques for relaxing at work.
+To learn more about techniques for relaxing at work, you can check out our article on the best techniques for relaxing at work.